Mackbellemore/soen-390/README.md

 All containers can quickly be started for development with `docker-compose up --build` or `make run` from the project root directory.

 As you make changes, the projects will recompile/rebuild and you will be able to see the changes.

-### Making code changes

-Husky is set up at the root of the project.

-Husky will run Prettier before every commit (pre-commit hook).
-This will ensure that we have consistent code style across all developers.

 ### Client